RayHightower/RayHightower.com/_posts/2021-03-08-vision-and-eos.markdown

 ---

 <a href="/blog/2021/02/09/traction-get-a-grip-on-your-business/"><img src="/images/Traction_EOS_Gino_Wickman_book.jpg" align="right" width="250" padding="10" alt="Traction: Get a Grip on Your Business" title="Traction: Get a Grip on Your Business" /></a>

 This article is part of a series on [Traction and the Entrepreneurial Operating System (EOS)](/blog/2021/02/15/traction-entrepreneurial-operating-system-eos/).
-EOS is a set of tools that enables business leaders to grow their companies while maintaining sanity.
+EOS is a set of tools that enables a business leader to grow a company while maintaining sanity.
 Today's topic: Vision.

 Most entrepreneurs can see their vision clearly.
-Problems arise because their vision is so clear that they assume that everyone else in the organization can see it, too.
+Problems arise if they assume that everyone else in the organization can see it, too.
 But humans are not mind-readers.
 We can only see the vision of another person if that vision is communicated clearly and with intention.

 EOS solves the vision problem with the Vision/Traction Organizer (V/TO).
-You can download the V/TO for free at [EOSWorldwide.com/VTO](http://EOSWorldwide.com/vto).
+You can download a free copy of the V/TO at [EOSWorldwide.com/VTO](http://EOSWorldwide.com/vto).
 Let's explore.

 <!--more-->